MicrosoftDocs/ATADocs/ATPDocs/atp-release-reference.md

 - **Security Alert enhancement: Remote Code Execution Attempt**<br>
-Azure ATP’s [Remote Code Execution Attempt security alert](suspicious-activity-guide.md) now includes monitoring for suspicious attempts to execute remote PowerShell code on your domain controllers.
+Azure ATP's [Remote Code Execution Attempt security alert](suspicious-activity-guide.md) now includes monitoring for suspicious attempts to execute remote PowerShell code on your domain controllers.
 Remote PowerShell is a common method for executing valid administrative commands, but is often used maliciously in an attempt to run scripts on remote endpoints.

 - **Feature enhancement: Set report scheduling**
 <br>You can now set a specific hour to schedule your Azure ATP reports using the [reports](reports.md#) function.